-Once a site is selected and prepared, a phase-one center could be built for less than $300,000, and we the Hilton Head Island Pickleball Club are willing to hand over $30,000 of that in cash, right now.
+Phase one of this center could be built for less than $400,000, and we the Hilton Head Island Pickleball Club are willing to raise half the money.

 The HHI Parks and Recreation Commission has recommended that the Town create a 20-court center.
-This can be done on a site of just 1.5 acres.
-Construction could occur in phases, with a phase-one layout of ten courts that would demonstrate the many benefits of such a center.
+This can be done on just 1.5 acres out of the Town parks’ 475 acres.
+A phase-one layout of ten courts would demonstrate the many benefits of such a center.
 The center would become a valuable, long-lasting Town asset.

-Once the Town has made the investment, volunteer club members who already administer the Island Recreation Center pickleball program would staff the center.
+Once the Town has made the commitment, club members who already administer the Island Recreation Center pickleball program would staff the center.
 Nominal playing fees would make the center self-sustaining, as figures later in this report demonstrate.

-Already, with organization provided by the club, more than 10,000 times a year someone plays pickleball on one of the temporary Island Rec courts.
+Already, with organization provided by club volunteers, more than 10,000 times a year someone plays pickleball on one of the temporary Island Rec courts.
 Pickleball has been the fastest-growing recreational sport in the United States for well over a decade and participation just keeps expanding – while at the same time tennis and golf, which have been mainstay HHI attractions, are less popular.

 This report shows:

 The important thing now is Town commitment.
 A site designation would trigger fund-raising and sponsorship, which the HHI Pickleball Club is already working on.
 Likely sites are already owned by the Town.
-Creating a new pickleball facility can be done in a small space without inhibiting the development of other recreation facilities that may later be determined to be worthwhile.
+Creating a new pickleball facility can be done without inhibiting the development of other recreation facilities that may later be determined to be worthwhile.

 A. The necessary steps